 The satellite carried a suitcase-sized NEOSsat satellite, which will aim to find asteroids and track space debris.
 It also carried the Sapphire satellite, which belongs to the Canadian Department of National Defence, which is roughly double the size of the NEOSsat.
 Two lunch-box sized BRITE satellites were also on board, which were funded by various countries including Austria.
 These satellites will work together to collect a lot of information on our solar system and space, and they were successfully launched into a polar sun synchronous orbit which is 785 kilometres above the surface.

 Also on board was a 6.5 kilogram U.K. satellite, which was designed to test mobile phone electronics in space.
-Will these satellites provide new insights about outer space and advance technology.
+Will these satellites provide new insights about outer space and advance technology?
 Only time will tell.
+One small step for man, one giant leap for makind.
 For now, back to the cage.